 While Arab leaders have found a refuge from reality at the U.N., they have been unable to outrun the consequences of religious and sectarian persecution, incitement, and violence at home.
 In the rubble of Aleppo’s former Jewish neighborhoods, Assad’s Allawite-led regime continues to brutally suppress Syria’s Sunni-led uprising.
 In Egypt mobs burn Coptic Christian churches in the same way that they attacked synagogues years ago.
 In Baghdad, where Jews once constituted a third of the population, Sunnis and Shiites remain pitted against each other after years of bloodshed.

 Forging a peaceful future in the Middle East will require Arab governments to finally learn the lessons of their pasts.
 They must build inclusive societies that protect minorities and offer everyone a seat at the decision-making table.

 The first steps toward true pluralism will come when Arab countries acknowledge the history of persecution and intolerance in their own lands.
 They should start by unearthing the 850,000 untold stories of Jews ripped from their ancient homes.

 The historic Jewish presence in the Arab World must be recognized.
 The grave injustices inflicted upon them must be acknowledged.
 The crimes committed against them must be rectified.

-Ron Prosor is Israel’s Ambassador to the United Nations.
+Ron Prosor is Israel’s former Ambassador to the United Nations.